 The time period prescribed for the implementation of section 310(a), Priority to Certain Applications for Public Facility and Public Housing Assistance, 42 U.S.C.
 5153, shall be for a period not to exceed six months after the date of this declaration.

-The following areas of the State of Mississippi have been designated as adversely affected by this declared major disaster:
+I do hereby determine the following areas of the State of Mississippi to have been affected adversely by this declared major disaster: